 6. A bunch of little shirts that don’t take up a lot of room, at least one with long sleeves.

-7. Something to sleep in (I don’t care if you sleep naked at home- your roomies don’t want to deal with it.)
+7. Something to sleep in (I don’t care if you sleep naked at home- respect your roomies).

 And now, for your days on the town!

 You will be out all day if you are not staying in the thick of it, so think about what you want to carry around with you.
 Some people only need cash, car or hotel key and some Chapstick and they’re set.
 Other people like to have a camera, umbrella, sunscreen, water…Just remember that unlike your mom, nobody’s going to carry your things when you get tired of doing it.
 Don’t put your purse down.
 Or your phone.
 Or your camera.
 Another thing to consider when deciding what to carry is how much you want to worry about something getting stolen.
-Your most important items should be in a front pants pocket (and I safety pin it shut, risking getting poked in the side because I’m paranoid).
+I don’t mean to make you paranoid but security is part of being a responsible, safe traveler.
+Your most important items should be in a front pants pocket (and I safety pin it shut because that’s me) or a travel wallet that sits around your waist under your clothes.
 If you have a backpack, can you feel if someone in a tight crowd is trying to unzip it?
 Don’t put important things in the outside pockets, put your water or spare TP there (I’ll get to the TP in a minute).
 What I carry around:

 In my pockets: